 There are several fights here too, maybe just as brutal, but mostly shorter than the ones in Daredevil.
 Since Jessica has super-strength and Luke is practically invulnerable, very few can match them in a fight.
 Nearly all the focus on Matt Murdock concerned his heightened senses and his fighting ability, whereas Jessica uses not only her strength but also her detective skills.
-There is also the emphasis on the control, abuse, even rape, both physical and emotional, in the actions of Kilgrave, and the PTSD that resulted from them.
+There is also the emphasis on the control, abuse, even rape, both physical and emotional, in the actions of Kilgrave, and the PTSD that resulted from that.
 Thus Jessica Jones can be seen as a tale of women's empowerment, and it's fitting that the show's creator, several producers, writers and directors are women.
 Contrast that with the testosterone drenched Daredevil, which had only two women in its writers room and just one episode directed by a woman.
 My only complaint about this show is the final showdown between Jessica and Kilgrave was anti-climactic, otherwise I rate it highly.
 A second season has been ordered, but the last time I checked it seems The Defenders will come first.

 Just as Jessica Jones was a woman's story, primarily produced, written, and directed by women, it was encouraging to see Luke Cage handled by African-Americans.
 I think they did a remarkable job in portraying all the elements of Harlem, both the good and the bad.
 They don't pull any punches in depicting the harsh conditions that shaped the lives of several, propelling them along a path of violence and greed.
 Then there's the positive side of the community, the closeness of family and friends, the respect for tradition, and the cherishing of communal gathering places.
 One of those places is Pop's Barber Shop, where Luke has a part-time job as a janitor.
-Pop is played by the great character actor Frankie Faison, with such warmth and compassion it almost makes me wish I had been raised in Harlem just to have a mentor like him (but I'd go broke quick feeding the Swear Jar).
+Pop is played by the great character actor Frankie Faison, with such warmth and compassion it almost makes me wish I had been raised in Harlem just to have a mentor like him (only I'd quickly go broke feeding the Swear Jar).
 Luke also has an evening job working in the kitchen of Harlem's Paradise, a nightclub owned and operated by gangster Cornell "Cottonmouth" Stokes (Mahershala Ali).
 Stokes' cousin is City Council-Woman Mariah Dillard (Alfre Woodard).
 She's a bit like Wilson Fisk, on the surface a tireless champion for rebuilding Harlem, while secretly not caring how her plans are carried out, or who is hurt in the process.

 We already knew of Luke's abilities from his scenes in Jessica Jones, but the opening up of his story, the origin of his powers and how he chose to deal with them, could not have come at a more opportune time.
 I mean, could there be anything more audacious at this time than a Black man in a hoodie who is bullet-proof?
 A man who has a burning passion for justice?
 Add to that politicians who are good at manipulating the media, and the media willing to run with a story for its sensationalism rather than its basis in fact.
 It's powerfully dramatic, timely and cautionary, superbly acted by all.
 If Alfre Woodard does not get an Emmy nomination next year I declare the system broken.
 She's just the cream of the crop though, one of our acting giants, but everyone contributes excellent performances as well.
 I can't name everyone, but the highlights are: Simone Missick as police detective Mercedes "Misty" Knight, Frank Whaley as her partner Rafael Scarfe, Theo Rossi as behind the scenes manipulator Hernan "Shades" Alvarez, and of course Rosario Dawson again as the calm, rational, but still bad-ass Claire Temple, whom they may be grooming for a future romance with Luke rather than him hooking up with Jessica (again).
 I'd also like to point out Ron Cephas Jones in the role of Bobby Fish, an avid chess player always hanging out at Pop's, and maybe he was a backup barber, but I'm not sure.
 He has been doing some solid supporting work the last year or so, in Mr. Robot as well as currently on NBC's This Is Us.
 I hope we see him again in some capactiy in Luke's life.